Taki-Ta/mongodb-mcp-server/README.md

 - **Command-line argument**: `--readOnly`

 When read-only mode is active, you'll see a message in the server logs indicating which tools were prevented from registering due to this restriction.

+#### Database Restriction

+The `defaultDatabase` configuration option allows you to restrict the MCP server to operate only on a specific database.
+When configured, all database tools will use the specified database by default, and the `list-databases` tool is disabled to prevent discovery of other databases.

+This is useful for scenarios where you want to limit access to a specific database for security or operational reasons.

+You can set the default database using:

+- **Environment variable**: `export MDB_DB=ChatBI` or `export MDB_MCP_DEFAULT_DATABASE=ChatBI`
+- **Command-line argument**: `--database ChatBI`
+- **Docker environment variable**: `-e MDB_DB=ChatBI`

+When a default database is configured:
+- All database operations will use this database unless explicitly overridden in the tool arguments
+- The `list-databases` tool is disabled to prevent database discovery
+- Users can still specify a different database name in individual tool calls if needed

 #### Telemetry